poor gal: the cultural history of little liza jane

 An insightful and informative study that traces the cultural history of the “Liza Jane” family of songs. —Lauren Eldridge Stewart, assistant professor of ethnomusicology at Washington University in St. Louis

-Excerpts from Reviews
+Excerpts from Reviews and Interviews

 I would not, at first glance, have thought that a cultural history about one folk song would be interesting, engaging, and often thought-provoking, but “Poor Gal” is all of these things.
 Who knew that “Little Liza Jane” was the glue holding the universe together, at least since the first date-stamped reference appeared in a Louisville newspaper in 1864, picked up steam throughout the various regiments in the Civil War, and emerged postbellum as an enduring part of the entertainment world? —Tracy Carr, Mississippi Clarion-Ledger